NUTNFANCY SHOT 2012: Rock River Arms!

 What makes the Rock River Arms LAR-47 unique?

-The LAR-47 is notable for its ability to chamber 7.62x39mm ammunition while accepting standard AK-47 magazines.
-It maintains AR-15 ergonomics and trigger groups, offering a blend of AK magazine compatibility with an AR platform feel.
+The RRA LAR-47 is notable for its ability to chamber the 7.62x39mm round while accepting standard AK-47 magazines.
+It maintains AR-15 ergonomics and trigger groups, but features proprietary upper, lower, bolt, and barrel components to accommodate the AK magazine geometry.

-The PDS Carbine is a piston-driven system where the recoil mechanism is contained within the upper receiver.
-This allows for a true folding stock and a non-reciprocating ambidextrous charging handle located forward on the handguard, contributing to a softer shooting experience.
+The PDS Carbine uses a piston-driven system contained within the upper receiver.
+This design allows for a true folding stock and features a non-reciprocating, ambidextrous charging handle located forward on the handguard, contributing to a softer shooting experience.

-Why did Rock River Arms develop its own .308 magazines for the LAR-8?
+Why did Rock River Arms develop its own .308 magazine for the LAR-8?

-Rock River Arms created proprietary 20-round polymer magazines for the LAR-8 to address reliability issues stemming from the wide manufacturing variances found in surplus metric and inch-pattern FAL magazines, ensuring consistent performance.
+Rock River Arms created a proprietary 20-round polymer .308 magazine for the LAR-8 series to address reliability issues.
+These issues stemmed from the wide manufacturing variances commonly found in surplus metric and inch-pattern FAL magazines, ensuring consistent performance.

 Related News